Rohanraj123/website/content/en/docs/policy-types/deleting-policy/_index.md

 - Deletes resources when matching rules and conditions are satisfied

 ## Key Use Cases
-- Clean up old pods or jobs periodically
+- Find and delete orphaned resources, like completed jobs, periodically

 - Remove expired secrets or configmaps

 - Enforce TTLs on temporary workloads

-- Automatically delete unused preview environments
+- Implement time-bound leases for critical resources

 ## Spec Fields
 `schedule`